Gog and Magog: Identifications

-660-710 CE Quran manuscript telling of Dhu al-Qarayn banishing Gog and Magog.
+660-710 CE Quran manuscript telling of Dhu'l-Qarnayn banishing Gog and Magog.
 (Sura al-Kahf, Ayat 94-100).

 Various nations and peoples in history were identified as Ya'juj and Ma'juj.
 At one point, it was the Turks, who threatened Baghdad and northern Iran; later, when the Mongols destroyed Baghdad in 1258, it was they who were Gog and Magog.
 Others regarded the Vikings and their descendants as Gog and Magog, since the unknown group from Scandinavia had made their sudden and considerable entry into the history of Europe.
 Viking travelers and colonists were seen at many points in history as violent raiders.
 Many historical documents suggest that their conquests of other territories was retaliation in response to the encroachment upon tribal lands by Christian missionaries, and perhaps by the Saxon Wars prosecuted by Charlemagne and his kin to the south.
 Researches of professors and philosophers such as Allama Muhammad Iqbal, Syed Abul Ala Mawdudi, who played important roles in British and South Asian politics, and American academic Abu Ammaar Yasir Qadhi and Caribbean eschatologist Imran N. Hosein, compare the languages, behaviors and sexual activities of the tribes of Gog and Magog with those of Vikings.

 Some scholars further attempt to relate Yajuj and Majuj to the Lake of Tiberias, currently known as the Sea of Galilee, the Earth's lowest freshwater lake, and the Dead Sea.
 Historian and exegete Ibn Kathir mentioned similar theories in his book al-Bidaya wa'l-Nihaya and mentions "Gog and Magog are two groups of Turks, descended from Yafith (Japheth), the father of the Turks, one of the sons of Noah."